SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

 ## Why are the colors I am seeing different from what I see here?

 The documentation site is using a custom theme.
-Hence, the color palette is different from the default theme that MUI ships.
+Hence, the color palette is different from the default theme that SnowCone ships.
 Please refer to [this page](/customization/theming/) to learn about theme customization.

 ## Why does component X require a DOM node in a prop instead of a ref object?

 Components like the [Portal](/api/portal/#props) or [Popper](/api/popper/#props) require a DOM node in the `container` or `anchorEl` prop respectively.
-It seems convenient to simply pass a ref object in those props and let MUI access the current value.
+It seems convenient to simply pass a ref object in those props and let SnowCone access the current value.
 This works in a simple scenario:

 ```jsx